 What is the research plan?
 NIST will develop and demonstrate a comprehensive set of tools and algorithms for detecting faults and control errors in a wide range of commercial HVAC equipment and systems following a sequence of steps that has proven successful in the past:

-The research plan is staged, in that concentration is directed first to the tools resulting from NIST FDD work to date.
-Research will seek to make those tools more autonomous and more adaptive.
+In past years the project has focused on the early steps of this plan and resulted in several equipment specific FDD tools.
+The current focus has shifted to refinement and testing of a prototype FDD-EA as a means to make those tools more autonomous and more adaptive.
 Autonomy means tools that are less dependent on a human expert intervening in order to infer critical FDD parameter values from the available data.
 Adaptation means the tool improves its reliability by “learning” from its mistakes, through interaction and feedback from building operators, a capability that enhances FDD acceptance.

 NIST will leverage existing CRADAs with industry partners to speed commercialization of FDD research results.
 NIST will also leverage academic ties to sponsor components of the research through contracts and grant solicitations.
 The outcome will be a suite of proven algorithms for FDD that can be embedded in hardware that is practical for commercial adaptation.